Belartale/burst-generate-files/README.md

 The library supports the syntax of variables in the names of files or folders that are contained in templates.

-For example, we can rename `index.tsx` file in previous examle to `__exampleComponentName__(pascalCase).__exampleExtension__`.
+For example, we can rename `index.tsx` file in previous example to `__exampleComponentName__(pascalCase).__exampleExtension__`.
-In that case name and extension of file will be replaced, by variables what are configured in config file.
+In that case, name and extension of file will be replaced, by variables what are configured in config file.
-Lets add new variable to `generate.config.ts` file:
+Let's add new variable to `generate.config.ts` file:
 ```typescript
     // ./generate.config.ts
     {